xiayi91/comp542-machine-learning-project/input/README.md

-The folder where the original dataset was placed
+The folder where the original datasets be placed

 sample_submission.csv，
 test_identity.csv，